awsdocs/amazon-lumberyard-user-guide/doc_source/asset-bundler-list-operations.md

 ## Asset List Union Comparison Operation<a name="asset-bundler-list-operations-union"></a>

 This operation takes two asset list files to create an asset list for a bundle that combines all the assets from both lists\.
 It includes only the modified version of a file in the output asset list, not the original from the first asset list\.
 Use this operation when you have two bundles that no longer need to be separate and should be combined into a single bundle\.
-To use this operation, runAssetBundler\.exe with a `--comparisonType` argument value of `1` or `union`\.
+To use this operation, run AssetBundlerBatch\.exe with a `--comparisonType` argument value of `1` or `union`\.

 To perform a union comparison operation, open a command prompt, and run the following command: